rvdvyver/spring-end-2-end/documents/bonus-section.md

 # Bonus sections

-## List of suggested features to add.
+## When you are done with all the exercises, Pick some of the following features to add -

 ### Validation
 * Add some validation, when creating a coffee